xuzhengxiao/ml_exp/README.md

-This is experience from bestfittng.
+This is experience from bestfitting.
 # preparation
 * read introduction and data description carefully.
 * find and learn from similar competition's solution.